brandlej3/health-calc/README.md

 ## Development

-TODO:
+TODO(S):
-Make it so on successful submission the form transitions to calorie display rather than it being appended to the bottom
+- (Fit & Finish) Make it so on successful submission the form transitions to calorie display rather than it being appended to the bottom.
+- (Feature) Macronutrient breakdown
+    - mockups
+    - architecture
+    - implement